xitep/lines-rs/README.md

 There are certain limitations to the data that the library can process.
 Namely, a newline is assumed to be defined by '\n'.
-For more information, please refer to the generated documentation of the library.
+For more information can be found in the [generated documentation](https://xitep.github.io/lines-rs/) of the library.